 Real estate is one of the best asset classes to build long term wealth.
-As an owner of five properties (three in San Francisco, one in Lake Tahoe, and one in Honolulu), I’ve seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
+As an owner of four properties (three in San Francisco, one in Lake Tahoe, and one in Honolulu), I’ve seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
 Real estate alone accounts for roughly $200,000 in gross passive income a year.

 Now that I’m over 40, my attitude towards buying more physical real estate has changed because of three key reasons: